mattcroat/joy-of-code/posts/using-websockets-with-sveltekit/using-websockets-with-sveltekit.md

 }
 ```

+You can run `npm start` and open [http://localhost:3000/](http://localhost:3000/) to check if everything works.

 That's it! 🥳

-You can run `npm start` and everything should work.

-This looks similar to the Vite plugin from earlier but it's just a simple Express server.

-If you need to pass environment variables I have a post on [using environment variables in SvelteKit](https://joyofcode.xyz/sveltekit-environment-variables).

-Thanks for reading! 🏄️